 Lisa has two beautiful children, Courtney and Cody.
 Her extended family has always been involved with horses and Lisa quickly shared in their passion.
 In 2008, her almost 2-year-old nephew was diagnosed with autism and their lives changed.
 They have all been involved in his development, encouraging him to speak, make eye contact and more.
 And then she took him for a riding lesson.
 Lisa was able to see firsthand how equine facilitated therapies can have a positive impact on children as well as adults on the spectrum and with other disorders, and she wants to make this therapy be available to others.

 Tim Funk, Equine Specialist/PATH Instructor/Co-founder

 Tim grew up in Delaware, Ohio and graduated from Olentangy High School.
 He grew up with horses and other livestock, purchasing his first horse at the age of 13.
 He was in 4-H and showed at the Delaware County Fair during his youth as well as working at various equine facilities in Delaware County.
 In 1992 he enlisted in the United States Marine Corp.
 He served active duty abroad in the Marine Corp for 4 years.
-He is the father of two beautiful children, Mattie age 17 and Mason age 15.
+He is the father of two beautiful children, Mattie, and Mason.